marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

 10/01/2025 - Will attempt to add markers for recommended locations.
 If successful will progress to make the markers hierarchical based on
              the users level of zoom into the selected country.

+11/01/2025 - Need to add markers all around and create a plan for transitioning to the itinarary builder.